 In the given requirement, there are 3 different conditions.
-Each of these conditions have two options (YES/NO).
-Hence the total number of possible combinations are 8 (i.e. 23).
+Each of these conditions has two options (YES/NO).
+Hence the total number of possible combinations is 8 (i.e. 23).

 How to identify test cases from decision table?

-However in the above decision table, few rules wouldn’t occur in real situation.
+However, in the above decision table, few rules wouldn’t occur in the real situation.
 Hmm.

-Are you able to identify those rules in the table?
+Are you able to identify those rules on the table?

 Can we collapse the decision table to remove unlikely combinations?

 Look at Rules R5 and R6 in the table above.
 These rules are not making sense in the real world scenario (i.e. Achieving without agreeing on target).
 Hence this can be eliminated from testing.